maydewd/artisan/docs/TechnicalDocumentation.md

 The test suit for the mobile application can be found under  */mobile/__test__/*.
 The testing framework being used is [Jest](https://facebook.github.io/jest/docs/tutorial-react-native.html).

+This test suit can be run with the command "npm test".
+Running the command "npm test -- -u" will overwrite the screenshots from the last test.

 ### Geolocation

 ## Server